lczech/gappa/doc/md/Home_header.md

 ## Command Line Interface

-gappa is used via its command line interface, with commands for each task.
+gappa is used via its command line interface, with subcommands for each task.
 The commands have the general structure:

-    gappa <module> <command> <options>
+    gappa <module> <subcommand> <options>

 The modules are simply a way of organizing the commands.